GIFT: Games as Informal Training for Generalizable LLMs: Related Works

 \subsection{Multi-Task RL Training in LLMs}

 Reinforcement learning (RL) has been shown to play a critical role in enhancing the reasoning capabilities of large language models (LLMs) \cite{liu2024deepseek, wang2024reinforcement, khatri2025art, guo2025deepseek, xu2025towards}.
 A growing body of work demonstrates that RL-based training can significantly improve performance on reasoning-intensive tasks, such as mathematical problem solving \cite{zeng2025simplerl, wang2025reinforcement} and code generation\cite{zhao2025absolute}.More recently, several works have begun to investigate multi-task RL training for LLMs\cite{zeng2025rlve}.
-Some studies observe that naively mixing heterogeneous tasks often leads to performance trade-offs\cite{wu2025imbalanced}.
-To mitigate this issue, OMNI-THINKER adopts a curriculum-based training strategy and mixed reward designs \cite{li2025omni} and AgentRL replaces the group-based advantage in GRPO with a task-aware advantage formulation \cite{zhang2025agentrl}.
+OMNI-THINKER adopts a curriculum-based training strategy and mixed reward designs \cite{li2025omni} and AgentRL replaces the group-based advantage in GRPO with a task-aware advantage formulation \cite{zhang2025agentrl}.

-In contrast to these approaches, which primarily address multi-task instability through curriculum design, reward shaping, or advantage reweighting, our work explores a complementary direction by reformulating multi-task optimization itself, enabling synergistic ability acquisition without relying on manual designs.
+In contrast to these approaches, CST offers a simpler optimization-level alternative: it only changes the update structure, separating subtask-local updates and introducing second-order cross-subtask interactions without manually specification.